-Actions Status Comment Facilitate the Lower Town Hall as a creative space On-Track Ten artists have been residents in the Creative Wollongong studios since March 2022, selected via an open invitation Expression of Interest (EOI) process.
+Operational Plan 2022-2023 Update Actions Status Comment Facilitate the Lower Town Hall as a creative space On-Track Ten artists have been residents in the Creative Wollongong studios since March 2022, selected via an open invitation Expression of Interest (EOI) process.
 An Expression of Interest for the next cohort of artists will be advertised in January 2023.
-Implement priorities from Framing our Future: Wollongong Art Gallery Strategic Plan 2020-2025 Wollongong Art Gallery delivered 66 diverse education and public programs during the quarter including children and adult ar workshops, free guided tours, artist and curator talks, emerging artists concerts, after school art program for primary school children art enrichment programs primary and secondary school students, ar art trail program for preschool children and their carers and programs for people with disability.
-The Gallery worked with Yours and Owls to deliver four evenings or after dark activities as part of the Luminous Culture Festival including On-Track 13 performances by bands and musicians.
-Ten exhibitions included work by local and community artists in the Community Access Gallery and seven exhibitions in the mair program this quarter.
+Implement priorities from Framing our Future: Wollongong Art Gallery Strategic Plan 2020-2025 Wollongong Art Gallery delivered 66 diverse education and public programs during the quarter including children and adult art workshops, free guided tours, artist and curator talks, emerging artists concerts, after school art program for primary school children, art enrichment programs primary and secondary school students, an art trail program for preschool children and their carers and programs for people with disability.
+On-Track The Gallery worked with Yours and Owls to deliver four evenings of after dark activities as part of the Luminous Culture Festival including 13 performances by bands and musicians. \odot Ten exhibitions included work by local and community artists in the Community Access Gallery and seven exhibitions in the main program this quarter.
 Three new contemporary ceramic works by artist Ebony Russell were acquired alongside four ceramic objects by artists Kirsten Coelho and Juz Kitson through the cultural gift program.
-A further four Aborigina artworks were gifted by private collector Angela Bamber.
-The Gallery was successful in several funding applications during the quarter including from the Gordon Darling Foundation BlueScopeWIN Community Partners, Dulux and sponsorship from benefactor lan Dickson
+A further four Aboriginal artworks were gifted by private collector Angela Bamber.
+The Gallery was successful in several funding applications during the quarter including from the Gordon Darling Foundation, BlueScopeWIN Community Partners, Dulux and sponsorship from benefactor lan Dickson.